griffinmilsap/ezmsg-bthid/README.md

 # https://www.bluetooth.com/specifications/assigned-numbers/service-discovery
 # At the very least, the first 4 octets should remain 00001124
 # uuid = 00001124-0000-1000-8000-00805f9b34fb

+# Also probably never need to mess with these
 # profile = /bluez/ezmsg/bthid
+# agent = /bluez/ezmsg/agent

 # any files in an associated *.d directory will also be loaded